meaghanhughes9/Project-1/README.md

 Ansible is advantageous because it allows you to configure and deploy mutiple programs and machines quickly and simply which significantly reduces human error if done manually.

 The playbook implements the following tasks:
+- Configures the machine with Docker.
+- Installs Docker.io and pip3.
+- Downloads and configures ELK docker container.
+- Activates ports 5601, 9200, and 5044.
 - SSH into the JumpBox Provisioner (ssh azureuser@20.120.119.218)
 - Start & attach to Ansible docker (sudo docker start infallible_germain) & (sudo docker attach infallible_germain)
-- Navigate to /etc/ansible and create the Elk playbook (cd /etc/ansible) & (nano install-elk.yml)
+- Navigate to /etc/ansible and create the Elk playbook (cd /etc/ansible) & (nano install-elk.yml) Elk playbook includes increasing memory, installing docker.io, python3-pip,   & docker.
 - Ran the Elk playbook in the directory (ansible-playbook install-elk.yml)
-- SSH into the Elk Server to confirm it is up and running (ssh azureuser@10.1.0.4)
+- SSH from Ansible container into the Elk Server to verify the connection (ssh azureuser@10.1.0.4)

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.